 #2 On-Page SEO: Connecting Content with Keywords

 On-page SEO is the process of optimizing your site so search engines can easily identify and classify it.
-Begin this step by researching your highest-value keywords to target before writing content or optimizing your meta data.
+Begin this step by researching your highest-value keywords to target before writing content or optimizing your metadata.

 Your business is unique.
 You need to know how your customers are searching for the products and/or services that you offer.
 You may be surprised to find that your customers use queries that are much different than the language you use on your website.

 It’s not always about getting visitors to your site, but about getting the right kind of visitors.
 Your keyword research must align with your business goals.
-If your aim is to drive sales, then find keywords that nearest to the sale.
+If your aim is to drive sales, then find keywords that are nearest to the sale.

-For example, if you build decks, “deck contractor” and “deck company” are phrases that demonstrate buyer’s intent.
+For example, if you build decks, “deck contractor” and “deck company” are phrases that demonstrate the buyer’s intent.

 Long-Tail Keyword Research

 During this exercise, you should also expand your research to long-tail keywords, or 3+ word phrases.
 Long tail keywords offer qualifying details about the products or services you offer.
-In general, long-tail keywords have lower search volume than their short-tail counterparts, but they often are a direct-match for the visitor.
+In general, long-tail keywords have lower search volume than their short-tail counterparts, but they often are a direct match for the visitor.

 Due to lower competition, highly specific long-tail keywords tend to be easier to rank well for than short-tail keywords.